AnandaChen/Simulation-of-super-measure/README.md

 # Simulation-of-super-measure-1
-The codes of simulation of the super measure.
+The codes of simulation of the super measure paper.